jordanf2001/brain-dynamics-psilocybin/README.md

 Key features of the dataset include:

-- Approximately 65 participants
-- Two sessions
-- Psilocybin-related experimental design
-- Multimodal recordings, including MRI and EEG
-- Tasks including resting-state, meditation, music listening, and movie watching

-This project focuses on **resting-state fMRI data** to analyze intrinsic brain network dynamics.
+This project focuses only on the resting-state fMRI derivatives from the PsiConnect dataset.

 The full dataset is **not included in this repository** because neuroimaging files are large.
 Users should access the original dataset through OpenNeuro and DataLad.